LazyTitan33/CTF-Writeups/GuidePoint Security October 2021/Netcatter/Writeup.md

 ![image](https://user-images.githubusercontent.com/80063008/137870896-79202880-2e70-443b-b89b-0600e9b1b6e4.png)

-I'm not great at decompilingg code but I think that while we have less then 5 arguments, it will replace the : with a space.
+I'm not great at decompiling code but I think that while we have less then 5 arguments, it will replace the : with a space.

 ![image](https://user-images.githubusercontent.com/80063008/137870913-903c27c0-7005-4cd0-9855-cd3af5ce2cd0.png)